jaypante/jaypante/README.md

 - 👋 Hi, I’m @jaypante.
 Beginner, I dont know how things go around here.
 - 👀 I’m interested in web developing although im just a newbie.
-      I know how to use CAD i dont if this is applicable here.
       I also know how program PLC.
 - 🌱 I’m currently learning learning php and mysql for now.
 - 💞️ I’m looking to collaborate on learning laravel or any framework